nhm204/fundraising-donation-web-with-react/README.md

 [Check out test production](https://betterworld-9e2l0b70s-nhm204.vercel.app/)

 **Note: The test production does not use data from the backend.
-If you want to use the backend data, git clone this** [Backend](https://github.com/nhatminhne/betterworld_doan.git)
+If you want to use the backend data, git clone this** [backend repo](https://github.com/nhatminhne/betterworld_doan.git)

 ![Main UI](./src/assets/img/MainUI.png)